Gordon003/TD-CYOA/README.md

 # Total Drama: Create Your Own Adventure

-A interesting personal project where the user get to be involved in Total Drama Island where the user can participate in decision making and set up alliance in order to win!!!
+A personal project where player gets to be involved in Total Drama Island.
+Unlike other simulator website, this game aims to recreate the season with a unique twist determined by your decision and action.
+Good luck!

 ## Available Scripts